The Gut Shot - Shot Placement on Deer

 Tragically whilst out deer stalking recently we came across one such victim.
 Having been struck by a wayward shot from ‘hunter unknown’, the deer had undoubtedly run with the herd for some time before succumbing to the wound.

-In the worst case scenario your attention should focus on putting the animal out of it’s misery as soon as practicable, this will usually involve enlisting the aid of a well trained deer dog.
+Should things go wrong, your attention should focus on putting the animal out of it’s misery as soon as practicable, this will usually involve enlisting the aid of a well trained deer dog.

 Don’t let the type of image shown above be the result of your having stretched your ability, no self respecting deer stalker wants this type of thing on their conscience.